Dragan Džajić: International career

-Džajić was just eighteen when he was first named to the Yugoslav national team.
+Džajić was just 18 when he was first named to the Yugoslavia national team.
 He made his debut on 17 June 1964 in a 2–1 defeat against Romania at the JNA Stadium in Belgrade.
-Džajić would go on to earn 85 caps (the most in the history of the Yugoslav national team) and score 23 goals.
+Džajić would go on to earn 85 caps (the most in the history of the Yugoslavia national team) and score 23 goals.
 He became renowned for his passing, dribbling and goal-scoring.
-His most famous international match was likely the 1968 European Championship semifinal against England, in which his 87th-minute lob over the goalkeeper Gordon Banks gave Yugoslavia a 1–0 victory against the defending world champions.
-The British press dubbed him "the magic Dragan."
-He went on to score in the final against Italy but he could not prevent Yugoslavia losing 2–0 after a replay.
+He played in the 1968 European Championship semi-final against England, in which his 87th-minute lob over the goalkeeper Gordon Banks gave Yugoslavia a 1–0 victory against the then world champions.
+The British press dubbed him "the magic Dragan".
+He went on to score in the final against Italy but could not prevent Yugoslavia losing 2–0 after a replay.

-Džajić said about his most well-known international matches (at the UEFA Euro 1968):
+Džajić said about his most well-known international matches (at Euro 1968):

-He participated in the 1974 FIFA World Cup which was held in West Germany.
-Džajić participated in Yugoslavia's opening championship game draw with world champions Brazil and scored one goal in a record victory of 9–0 against Zaire.
-However, after passing the second stage of the championship, Yugoslavia didn't repeat the results of their opening games.
+Džajić participated in the 1974 FIFA World Cup, which was held in West Germany.
+He played in Yugoslavia's opening championship game draw with world champions Brazil and scored one goal in a record victory of 9–0 against Zaire.
+After passing the second stage of the championship, Yugoslavia didn't repeat the results of their opening games.
 They lost three games in a row, and had to return home.